rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 {{% chapter_header "Functions as Components in React" "react-javascript-functional-components" %}}

 React uses the best of different programming paradigms.
 That's only possible because JavaScript is a many-sided programming language.
 On the object-oriented programming side, React's class components are a great way of leveraging the abilities of JavaScript classes (inheritance for the React component API, class methods and class properties such as `this.state`).
 On the other side, there are lots of concepts from functional programming used in React (and its ecosystem) too.
-For instance, **React's functional stateless components** are another way of defining components in React.
-The question which led us functional stateless components in React: What if components could be used like functions?
+For instance, **React's function components** are [another way of defining components in React](https://www.robinwieruch.de/react-component-types/).
+The question which led to [function components in React](https://www.robinwieruch.de/react-function-component/): What if components could be used like functions?

 {{< highlight javascript >}}
 function (props) {